LucasPasquevich/Data-Science-Algorithms/README.md

 # Data-Science-Algorithms
 Hi!
-It´s me porfolio/repository of Data Science proyects.
+It´s my porfolio/repository of Data Science proyects.
 Here you can find this folds:

 - KNN_LR_NB_Cluster: Is a proyect of Stars, Galaxys and Quasar classification using K-NN, Linear Regression and Naive Bayes algorithms.